Jerey/mara-x-meter/README.md

 The reed sensor is glued onto the vibration pump.
 Ensure, that you can read 0's and 1's while activating the pump from the reed sensor.
 I had to look for a good position to receive any values.

+The capacitor between 3.3V and ground is needed to properly switch off the e-ink display to avoid pixel burn.
+Whenever the D1 mini recognizes a power loss, it will automatically shutdown the display.
+The resistor is needed to limit the current consumed by the capacitor, as the d1 mini otherwise will not switch on.
+Depending on your setup, this value may vary.
+For me, I had cables in my prototype with a rather high resistance and also the chosen supercapacitor has an internal resistance.

 ### Flashing

 Initially you will have to flash the software to the D1 mini via usb.
 Then on the next start, the D1 mini will open up an access point.
 The password and the ssid name can be found in the code.
 After connecting to the D1 mini, a wifi configuration page will pop up and you can connect the D1 mini to your wifi.
 From then on, the D1 mini will automatically connect to your wifi, if available, and you can flash over the air.